gandalf-network/connect-ios-sdk/README.md

 2. Go to `File` > `Add Packages...`.
 3. Enter the repository URL: `https://github.com/gandalf-network/connect-ios-sdk.git`.
 4. Choose the version rule (e.g., "Up to Next Major") and click `Add Package`.
-5. Select the GandalfConnectIOS package for your target.
+5. Select the GandalfConnect package for your target.

 ### Using Package.swift

-To integrate GandalfConnectIOS into your project, add it to your `Package.swift` file:
+To integrate GandalfConnect into your project, add it to your `Package.swift` file:

 ```swift
 // swift-tools-version: 5.9